AleDema/ICTdays-Workshop-NFT/README.md

 - dfx canister --network ic deposit-cycles 1000000000000 canister_name //In case you need to top up a canister
 - dfx canister --network ic status  5aui7-6qaaa-aaaap-qba2a-cai
 - IMPORTANT: if you need to upgrade a canister use  dfx canister --network ic install --mode upgrade instead of mode=reinstall or you'll lose the canister state and the storage canister reference with it.
+- Once you have deployed your canister on mainnet you can join this DAO: https://wzd4v-iaaaa-aaaap-qbbfa-cai.ic0.app/
+- To register just login with plug and insert the canister id of your minter (DIP721 canister), it can be found in the canister_ids.json file in your project.